gvwilson/thirdbit/_posts/2013/2013-05-24-where-we-are.md

     how to create security holes...
   </li>
   <li>
-    We need to persuade the powers that be&mdash;funding agencies, departmental chairs, etc.&mdash;that this stuff deserves institutional backing.
+    We need to persuade the powers that be–funding agencies, departmental chairs, etc.–that this stuff deserves institutional backing.
     Many believe it's important;
     what's hard is persuading them that it's <em>more</em> important than things that are already in the curriculum,